kodykoester/flightComputer/README.md

 ## Introduction <a name = "introduction"></a>
 This project also highlights experience in systems engineering, BLE and WiFi communication, structure design and analysis, trajectory analysis, memory and power constraints, and system configuration management.
 The primary focus is on designing and developing real-time embedded software for flight computers, ground station communication and data processing.

-## Key Features <a name = "features"></a>
+## Key Features <a name = "features"></a><br>
--Real-time flight control software.
+-Real-time flight control software<br>
--BLE and WiFi communication for data exchange.
+-BLE and WiFi communication for data exchange<br>
--Structural design and analysis for safety and performance.
+-Structural design and analysis for safety and performance<br>
--Trajectory analysis for efficient flight paths.
+-Trajectory analysis for efficient flight paths<br>
--Optimization under memory and power constraints.
+-Optimization under memory and power constraints<br>
--Robust configuration management for system reliability.
+-Robust configuration management for system reliability<br>

 ## ⛏️ Built Using <a name = "built_using"></a>
 - [C++](https://cplusplus.com/)